sktime/sktime/CODE_OF_CONDUCT.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you do not feel comfortable contacting Dr Franz Király, please report
-an incident to Dr Anthony Bagnall.
+an incident to Martina Vilas who is not part of the core developer team.

 3.3 What to do if someone is in physical danger
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~